lakshmirmenon/tink-her-hack-3-codecrafters/README.md

 ### Team Members
 - Member 1: Vrishti V Shah - Government Model Engineering College
 - Member 2: Lakshmi R Menon -Government Model Engineering College
-- Member 3: Vrishti V Shah - Government Model Engineering College
+- Member 3: Jenifer maria joseph- Government Model Engineering College

 ### Hosted Project Link
 https://cleanaura-a316e.web.app

 ### Project Description
 CleanAura is more than just an app—it’s a step toward dignity, safety, and empowerment for women everywhere.
 No one should have to struggle to find a clean, safe restroom or affordable menstrual hygiene products.
 With features like a restroom locator, user ratings, and educational resources, CleanAura aims to remove the daily anxieties that many women face.
-By leveraging technology like Flutter, Firebase, and Google Maps API, we’re building a solution that works even in areas with poor connectivity.
+By leveraging technology like Firebase, and Google Maps API.
 Because hygiene isn’t a privilege—it’s a basic human right.

 ### The Problem statement:The Silent Struggle for Hygiene